Who is behind FAST?

 The Microsoft FAST team builds and maintains all the

-@fluentui/web-components package.
+@microsoft/fast-* packages.
 We are a collection of UX Engineers and Designers who are passionate about solving real-world UX challenges using web standard technologies.
 You can find us on GitHub.

 When the project was originally founded, it went by the name FAST-DNA, which stood for "Functional, Adaptive, Secure, and Timeless Design Network Architecture".
 Over time we began to refer to the project as "FAST" which reflects our desire to create libraries and tools that enable leading designer and developer productivity.